VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Experiments

 These results validate our hypothesis that visual steering through adversarially optimized images provides a practical alternative to activation-based steering, achieving comparable or superior behavioral control while crucially not requiring access to model internals making VISOR++ deployable in closed-access API scenarios where traditional steering vectors cannot be applied.

-\paragraph{Transferability to unseen models.} The transferability results for negative steering demonstrate encouraging generalization of VISOR++ images to completely unseen models, despite being optimized only on LLaVA-1.5-7B and IDEFICS2-8B.
-For open-access models, the universal image achieves consistent negative steering effects across all behaviors reducing refusal rates by 0.027-0.048, survival instinct by 0.013-0.058, and achieving mixed but generally positive results for sycophancy reduction.
+\paragraph{Transferability to unseen models.} The transferability results for negative steering demonstrate weak but encouraging transfer of VISOR++ images to completely unseen models, despite being optimized only on LLaVA-1.5-7B and IDEFICS2-8B.
+For open-access models, the ensemble image achieves consistent negative steering effects across all behaviors reducing refusal rates by 0.027-0.048, survival instinct by 0.013-0.053, and achieving mixed but generally positive results for sycophancy reduction.
 VISOR++ images have the least steering impact on Qwen2-vl-7b, which has quite a distinct architecture when compared to the other three open-access models evaluated.

-We observe directionally consistent steering success for GPT-4 variants with especially the largest negative steering $\Delta$ for GPT-4-Turbo under survival instinct and sycophancy use cases.
-We observe that the steering images have almost no effect on Claude Sonnet 3.5.
-Overall, while the absolute deltas appear modest for both open and closed-access unseen models, the critical finding is the directional consistency.
+We observe directionally consistent steering success for GPT-4 variants with especially the largest negative steering $\Delta$ for GPT-4-Turbo under survival instinct and sycophancy cases.
+The steering images have almost no effect on Claude Sonnet 3.5.
+Overall, while the absolute deltas are largely evidence of only weak transfer for both open and closed-access unseen models, the directional consistency is encouraging.
 We observe consistent negative trends across 6 out of the 7 unseen models across the different behavioral tasks.
-Interestingly, we observe that transfer directionality only holds for the GPT-4 variants for positive steering which we summarize in Appendix~\ref{positivetransfer}.
-We note that for the closed-access models, the metrics reported are the fraction of examples over which each behavior was observed.
-We also highlight clear improvement in steering scaling from 1 to 2 models in the ensemble as highlighted in Appendix~\ref{app:hyperparams}.
+In contrast, we observe that transfer directionality only holds for the GPT-4 variants under positive steering, which we summarize in the Positive Transfer section of the supplementary material.
+For closed-access models, since we cannot compute BAS directly, the reported metrics correspond to the fraction of examples in which each behavior was observed.
+We also highlight clear improvements in steering scaling when moving from one to two models in the ensemble, as detailed in the Hyperparameters section of the supplementary material.

-\paragraph{Impact on Unrelated MMLU Tasks} It's crucial to understand the impact of the VISOR++ images on common language benchmark tasks that are unrelated to the specific behavioral manipulations.
-To this end, we evaluated each of the universal VISOR++ images along with the MMLU tasks and compare them with the case where a random image is utilized.
-Across the 14k MMLU test samples spanning humanities, social sciences, STEM, etc, the overall MMLU scores are virtually unaffected as a result of using the VISOR++ images.
-These results are tabulated in Table~\ref{tab:mmlu}.

 \sisetup{ detect-weight = true, detect-inline-weight = math, table-number-alignment = center, table-figures-integer = 3, table-figures-decimal = 1 } [1]{\mathbf{#1}}